 The difference between cash flow and profit and loss

 Just as your business may sometimes post a loss rather than a profit, it may also have plenty of cash flow while still posting a loss.
 For example, consider a situation in which your business owes $1,000 in outstanding invoices.
 If your company has just brought in enough revenue to shore up $800 in positive cash flow, you will now have cash on hand, but still need more to pay your invoices.
 If you have additional time before invoice payments are due, you may choose to keep your cash flow positive vs. being profitable until you bring in more cash to make these payments and eliminate your negative net income.

 How to achieve proper cash flow management

-You can also make simple, long-lasting business changes to increase your cash flow.
+You may also make simple, long-lasting business changes to increase your cash flow.
 For example, invoicing your clients regularly rather than sporadically teaches your clients to pay you on a regular, recurring basis that helps you predict when your cash flow vs. revenue balance favors the former rather than the latter.
-You can also apply for small business loans that increase the cash you have immediately available for use toward sales-boosting projects.
+You may also apply for small business loans that increase the cash you have immediately available for use toward sales-boosting projects.

 The importance of cash flow in business

 The importance of cash flow in a business cannot be understated.
-In fact, in the positive cash flow vs. profit debate, some experts might say that achieving consistent positive cash flow may be more important than turning a profit, as many ubiquitous companies remain in the red for several years – even during times in which they are often bought from or turned to for their services.
+In fact, in the positive cash flow vs. profit debate, some experts may say that achieving consistent positive cash flow may be more important than turning a profit, as many well-known companies remain in the red for several years – even during times in which they are often bought from or turned to for their services.